cameronmceleney/learning_metal/lib/metal-cpp/README.md

 Use the Environment Variable `OBJC_DEBUG_MISSING_POOLS=YES` to print a runtime warning when an autoreleased object is leaked because no enclosing `AutoreleasePool` is available for its thread.

-You can also run `leaks --autoreleasePools` on a memgraph file or a process ID (macOS only) to view a listing of your program's `AutoreleasePool`s and all objects they contain.
+You can also generateSquare `leaks --autoreleasePools` on a memgraph file or a process ID (macOS only) to view a listing of your program's `AutoreleasePool`s and all objects they contain.

 ### NS::SharedPtr